 Meet our professional staff!

-Patricia A. Smith, LPC, LMFT, CAC, CSAC, CP, has specialized in addiction, both substance and behavioral, since 1984.
+Patricia A. Smith, PsyD, LPC, LMFT, CSAT, CMAT ,CAC, CSAC, CP, has specialized in substance use disorder as well as behavioral issues, since 1984.
 Her clinical work has been in public agencies, private practices, hospital settings, and with EAP’s (employee assistance programs).
-Areas of expertise are addictions, including sex addiction family of origin issues, relationship problems, couples therapy, recovery work, mood disorders, and group work.
+Areas of expertise are problematic sexual behavior, family of origin issues, relationship problems, couples therapy, recovery work, mood disorders, and group work.
 Ms. Smith utilizes EMDR, hypnosis, and psychodramatic techniques in her approach.

 Regina Carroll, LCSW, CEAP is a licensed clinical social worker with experience counseling individuals and couples.
 Her work with a local employee assistance program has provided her with a broad knowledge base for working with both individual and family issues throughout the life span.
 Her areas of expertise include trauma recovery utilizing EMDR, women’s issues, relationships, addiction/recovery support, grief support, workplace problems, anger/stress management, divorce recovery, family of origin issues, crisis management and personal growth.
 She welcomes clients from diverse backgrounds.

 Leah Sanders, LPC, CSAC, CCMHC has experience working in a variety of settings to include inpatient psychiatric and chemical dependency units, intensive community-based counseling, and group work.
 She has experience in both the public and private sectors.
 Her areas of expertise include substance use disorder, relational issues, recovery work, and group work.
 She focuses on therapy from a mindset of empowerment, identifying assets, cultivating self-awareness, and motivating clients to be the best version of themselves.